Dreaming381/TextMeshDOTS/README.md

   -	Create a `SubScene`
   -	Add empty `GameObject`, and `TextRenderer` component on it
-  - As for font usage, you need to drop all fonts you intend to use in the TextRenderer into the `Fonts` list.
-You got 2 options for doing so
+  - As for font usage, you need to drop all fonts you intend to use in a given TextRender into the `Fonts` list.
+You got two options for doing so
     1. `System Fonts`: you want to use fonts that you know can be found on the target device
     2. you want to include the font files into your build
   - To use `System Fonts`, you can drop the `ttf` and `otf` files anywhere in your project.
 Unity cannot be stopped converting this to a `font` asset, but this font asset is actually not needed and all information in it will be ignored.
+Drop the `Font` assets you wish to use in a given TextRender into the `Fonts` list.
-  - To include the font files into your build, create under your `Assets` folder a subfolder called `StreamingAssets`.
-Drag and drop all the `ttf` and `otf` files you intend to use there.
+  - To include the font files into your build, create under `Assets` a subfolder called `StreamingAssets`.
+Drag and drop all `ttf` and `otf` files you intend to use there.
 You can organize fonts in further subfolders as you wish.
+Drag and drop all font files you wish to use in a given TextRender into the `Fonts` list.
   - Please note, that pretty much any font such as "Arial" in Windows is actually multiple font files (e.g. one for `regular`, one for `bold`, one for `italic`, one for `bold italic`.
 There can be many more.
-You need all of them to enable TextmeshDOTS to automatically select the right font when you apply FontStyles either via the buttons on the TextRenderer, or via richtext tags such as \<b\>, \<i> or \<font\> to explicitly select a font.
+You need all of them to enable TextMeshDOTS to automatically select the right font when you apply FontStyles either via the buttons on the TextRenderer, or via richtext tags such as \<b\>, \<i> or \<font\> to explicitly select a font.
 TextMeshDOTS can simulate bold and italic when those variants are missing, but this should be the exception and not the default.